nkwood/chnlzr-common/README.md

 # chnlzr-common

-common java package for interacting with Chnlzr services.
+Library for interacting with chnlzr services.

 ## Build and Install
 ```